FernandoBasso/devnotes/content/Clojure/Destructuring (Clojure).md

 ;=> "Latitude: 21.13, Longitude: 77.91."
 ```

-In this example lat maps to :lat and lng maps to :lng, which look like they are the same name.
-But the name we bind does not have to be the same as the map key.
+In this example lat maps to `:lat` maps to `lat` and `lng` maps to `:lng`, which looks like they are the same name.
+But the name we bind to does not have to be the same as the map key.
+For example, we can bind the map key `:latitude` to the local name `lat` and the map key `:longitude` to the local name `lng`:

 ```clojure
 (defn loc